 –Charlotte Mason (quoted in The Story of Charlotte Mason by Essex Chomondeley)

-Let’s be honest: we mothers often choose to short change ourselves on sleep.
+We mothers often choose to short change ourselves on sleep.
 After my third child was born, I felt like I didn’t sit down (other than to nurse) for six months.
 If I relaxed for even a moment, I would drop one of the many balls I was juggling, and who had time to go pick it back up if that happened?

 In the evenings, when I should have gone to sleep and gotten a couple extra hours, I just wanted to be alone.
 I said, “I just want to be awake when no one needs me.”